Cool-Coder174/polyethylene_simulation/ReadMe.md

 ---

+## ⚡ What Is This?

+Think of it like a virtual scientist.
+Instead of waiting decades to see how plastic degrades, this project runs fast-forward simulations with an AI that tweaks parameters to see what happens.
+The AI learns:

+*   How polymers break apart or fuse together.
+*   What radiation doses or chemical kinetics lead to strong or weak materials.
+*   How to find the optimal parameters to match real-world experimental data.

+It's like conducting thousands of lab experiments in code to uncover the physics behind polymer aging.

+---

 ## 🚀 Key Features

 *   🤖 **AI-Controlled Simulation:** Employs a Soft Actor-Critic (SAC) agent to intelligently tune simulation parameters.